ASolsi35/SMU-MSDS-Homework/Homework/MSDS 6306/Homework 5/Readme.md

-Topics Included: Creating data frames from provided R packages Generating a count and barplot from subset of data frame

-Source Used: 'fivethirtyeight' package in R, specifically 'college_all_ages' dataset
+Topics Included: Tidying Data in R

+Data Collection
+Summary: The data used in this program was provided by the SMU MSDS program.
+There are two data files: yob2015.txt and yob2016.txt.
+Each file provides the following information regarding popular baby names for the specified year: First Name, Gender, and Amount of Children given that name.

+Source Used: Data was provided by MSDS 6303 professor Files Used: y0b2016.txt: Data on popular baby names in the year 2016
+            yob2015.txt: Data on popular baby names in the year 2015